narious/hipe-master/server/README.txt

 $ make clean

 Now the hiped executable is ready to run.

+INSTALLING

+Once the build is complete, simply copy the hiped executable file into /usr/local/bin/, or an alternative directory of your choice.

 RUNNING THE SERVER:

-The server must be run in an X environment.
-You can either run ./hiped directly in your favourite desktop environment (rootless mode), or you can use the script ./start-hipe-standalone *from the current directory* while in a text-only console virtual terminal (this script assumes that the second virtual graphics terminal (often the one accessible with Ctrl+Alt+F8) is free for use)
+The default build requires that hiped be run within an X environment.

+You can either run ./hiped directly from within your favourite desktop environment (rootless mode), or you can try the rudimentary script provided: run ./start-hipe-standalone *from the current directory* while in a text-only console virtual terminal (this script assumes that the second virtual graphics terminal (often the one accessible with Ctrl+Alt+F8) is free for use).

 When the hiped server process starts, there is no graphical interface shown on the screen,